jessicapaes/alquimia/README.md

 ### 🌟 Vision Board 2026
 - 8 key life areas with keywords and affirmations
 - Text areas to write intentions for each area
+- **📸 IMAGE UPLOAD**: Upload photos for each life area
+- **🖼️ Digital Collage View**: See all your images in a beautiful grid
+- **📥 Download Collage**: Generate and download a PNG collage of your vision board
+- View modes: Text only, Collage only, or See All
+- Delete individual images or clear all
 - Aligned with Personal Year 7 energy (Nov 2025-Nov 2026)
 - Transition to Year 8 in November 2026